mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 chip, which draws very little power.

-Workarounds: No workaround is outright necessary, since you can still safely get the battery in and out with a little effort.
-If you don't like the idea of forcing the battery in and out, though, I can suggest one workaround:  don't install the clip, but instead substitute a free-standing CR2032 battery holder, such as [Eagle Plastic Devices 120-0110-GR](https://www.mouser.com/ProductDetail/122-0110-GR).
+Workarounds: No workaround is outright necessary, since you can still get the battery in and out with a little force.
+If you're not comfortable with that, I can suggest a workaround:  don't install the clip, but instead substitute a self-contained CR2032 battery holder that connects to the board with a pair of wires, such as [Eagle Plastic Devices 120-0110-GR](https://www.mouser.com/ProductDetail/122-0110-GR).
 Similar devices are available on Amazon.
 Solder the red wire to one of positive post pads for BATT1 on the circuit board, and solder the black wire to BATT1's large round central ground pad.